gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

 * It contains a *Reservation.cs* class file which simply defines some properties which define a reservation.
 We won't be using it much in here, but we will in future labs.

 ## LuisDialog
-Alright, let's open the Visual Studio project in lab 3's *start* directory.
+Alright, let's open the Visual Studio project in this lab's *start* directory.
 Go ahead an open the *RootDialog.cs* file.
 It should look something like this:

 ```csharp